Hoare Centre for Responsible Management

 Fostering the development of responsible leaders, businesses, organisations and communities.View content

 The Hoare Centre for Responsible Management is part of the University of Winchester Business School.
-The Centre brings together the private, public and not-for-profit sectors in order to develop a community of practice dedicated to the creation of a more equitable and sustainable economy and society.
+The Centre brings together academics in the field of responsible management to produce research to inform the private, public and not-for-profit sectors, in order to develop a community of practice built on principles of responsible management..

 What we do